Barbara Kopple: Harlan County, USA

 Kopple first became aware of the plights of the Appalachia miners while studying at Northeastern University.
 In 1972, Kopple started her own production company, Cabin Creek Films.
 It was during this time that miners walked off the job in Harlan County, and Kopple began the filming Miners for Democracy movement led by Arnold Miller.
 When Tony Boyle was ousted from the union leadership and miners began striking for union recognition, Kopple moved to Harlan with a crew of five and a loan of $12,000.
-Kopple and her crew lived with the miners, filming even when they ran out of film because the presence of a camera "kept down violence."
+Kopple and her crew lived with the miners, filming (or, pretending to film) even when they ran out of film because the presence of a camera "kept down violence."

 "In 1973, I went with Barbara Kopple to Harlan County, Kentucky as associate director and assistant camerawoman of Harlan County, U.S.A.
 That experience radically changed my approach to filmmaking.
 I had been working on the film syncing dailies and reviewing material.
 Then a call came from the United Mineworkers that they needed someone to film in Harlan County or there would be a killing.
 Barbara, Kevin Keating, Richard Warner (our local liaison who had owned a sock store in Knoxville, Tennessee), and I flew to Knoxville, loaded into a station wagon with all the 16 mm gear, and drove across 2 lane roads to the picket line.
 We arrived at 5 am.
 On one side of the road there were about 30 state troopers looking mean.
 On the other side, there were an equal number of tough-looking women with clubs.
 Within an hour, we were filming violent arrests and women being dragged...."